jinghuazhao/INF/tryggve.md

 -   **VIS**.
 91 (no BDNF) protein restults as with ORCADES
 -   **STABILITY**.
 90 (no BDNF, IL.2) protein.
 -   **STANLEY**.
 91 (no BDNF) largely complete protein results for lah1 and swe6

-96, MMP.12 (CVD II)
-97, MMP.9 (CVD III)
-153, TNFRSF12A (UnitProt ID Q9NP84) (reported in Sun et al. but nonoverlapped with CVD/INF)
-     ~ MMP.9 connection on PLoS One by Yang et al. (2018)